 - Improv: Especially prevalent on the Live Album, but the studio "Key to the Highway" is loaded with improvised soloing as well.

-- One-Woman Song: "Layla", possibly the most famous in all of rock.
+- One-Woman Song: "Layla," one of the most famous in all of rock.

-- Precision F-Strike: Supposedly the origin story of "Key To The Highway".
-The band were jamming in the studio, Tom Dowd walked in, realised the engineer wasn't taping a group of virtuoso players playing a classic, and told him to "roll the fucking tape!", which is why the song fades in.
+- Precision F-Strike: Supposedly the origin story of "Key To The Highway."
+The band were jamming in the studio, Tom Dowd walked in, realized the engineer wasn't taping a group of virtuoso players playing a classic, and told him to "roll the fucking tape!", which is why the song fades in.

 - Sixth Ranger: Duane Allman played on all but three Layla tracks and some of the concerts, but declined an "official" membership with the band.

 - Song Style Shift: "Layla" switches from an uptempo, guitar-based blues rock torch song to a piano-centered, gospel-sounding instrumental ballad.